 Sure, these are the older-gen of Sony’s fantastic noise cancelling headphones, but you can save a little more by opting for the XM3’s.
 They’re still a stellar set of headphones, with outstanding noise cancellation and sound quality.
 They are lacking little perks such as DSEE Extreme audio upscaling and conversation awareness found in the XM4’s above.
-The silver cans are cheapest at AU$299, but they look to have sold out.
+The silver was cheapest at AU$299, but they look to have sold out.
 Black is still available for AU$324.View Deal

 Sennheiser Momentum True Wireless 2 |

 These true wireless buds from Sennheiser – one of our favourites – was going real cheap with over 60% off.
 While not quite as steep a discount, there's still 42% off on these lightweight, comfortable and great-sounding 'buds available in either black or white.View Deal

 With solid noise cancelling, convenient features like auto-pause, and the superbly clear audio that Sennheiser is known for, these Momentum 3 Wireless headphones are a great set of cans.
 Amazon had discounted both the black and the cream models by a massive $417, but they're a bit more expensive now.
 Still 23% off though.
 And don't worry if the sale listing doesn't mention that they're the 3rd-gen models, we checked the model number (M3 AEBT XL) to be sure that they are.View Deal